lambda2/DodoServer/README.md

 DodoServer
 ==========

-A simple and light webserven written in c
+A simple and light webserver written in c